-It is a device that is used to supply supplemental oxygen or increase air flow to a patient or person who needs respiratory assistance.
+It is a device used to supply supplemental oxygen or increase airflow to a patient or person who needs respiratory assistance.

 The other end of the tube is connected to an oxygen supply such as a portable oxygen generator or a wall connection in a hospital through a flow meter.

-The cannula is usually attached to the patient by means of the tube that is hooked around the patient’s ears or by an elastic headband.
+The cannula is usually attached to the patient using the tube hooked around the patient’s ears or by an elastic headband.
 The oldest and most widely used form of adult nasal cannula carries 1 to 5 liters of oxygen per minute.

-Smaller tipped cannulas for infant or neonatal use can carry less than one liter per minute.
-Flow rates of up to 60 liters of air / oxygen per minute can be delivered through a larger diameter humidified nasal cannula.
+Smaller tipped cannulas for an infant or neonatal use can carry less than one liter per minute.
+Flow rates of up to 60 liters of air/oxygen per minute can be delivered through a larger diameter humidified nasal cannula.

 The nasal cannula was invented by Wilfred Jones and patented in 1949 by his employer, BOC (a multinational industrial gas company based in Great Britain).